 - Reduce heat to lowest setting and carefully stir in the fish.
 Heat very gently for about 5 minutes or until the fish is fully cooked.
 Don't let it boil.

-- Season to taste with Kosher salt and white pepper, and serve right away.
+- Season to taste with Kosher salt and white pepper, stir in the parsley and serve right away.